Skip to main content

 Learn more

-To date, the most common loyalty system involves the accrual of points which guests can build up and then redeem for various benefits.
+To date, the most common rewards system involves the accrual of points which guests can build up and then redeem for various benefits.

-However, this is not necessarily the best option and there is no restriction on what kind of loyalty program you wish to install, as long as it rewards your long-term customers and helps to positively influence your hotel’s reputation.
+However, this is not necessarily the best hotel rewards program and there is no restriction on what kind of loyalty program you wish to install, as long as it rewards your long-term customers and helps to positively influence your hotel’s reputation.

 It’s important to do your research though:

 Remember that every traveller is unique and personalisation is key.
-The best rewards program will play to this and have the most success in developing loyalty.
+The best customer loyalty program will play to this and have the most success in developing loyalty.

 To focus on one example, consider Marriott Bonvoy (formerly Marriott Rewards).